Chairman of Wychavon District Council 2017/2018

 Community cohesion – together we can all achieve so much more.

-The real need for “things to do” “places to go” for all ages in the community - our parks, leisure centers, halls, clubs are all part of the offering.
+The real need for “things to do” “places to go” for all ages in the community - our parks, leisure centres, halls, clubs are all part of the offering.

 Supporting the fantastic community volunteers – the “unsung heroes” in each community.